botify-hq/developers-docs/api_docs/markdowns/api/urls-data-aggregation.md

 ## Example: Simple and Range Group-By

-The following example of [UrlsAggsQuery](./bql.md#urlsaggsquery) groups URLs by HTTP code and response time on 2 ranges (fast and slow URLs).
+The following example of [[UrlsAggsQuery;bql#urlsaggsquery]] groups URLs by HTTP code and response time on 2 ranges (fast and slow URLs).
 The URLs dataset is filtered on compliant URLs using `filters` key.

 ### Request
 ```JSON